puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 }
 ```

+The value of the `content` parameter may not be what you expected.
+When the
-When the `puppet resource` tool interprets a file in this resource declaration
+`puppet resource` tool interprets a file in this resource declaration syntax,
-syntax, it converts the content to an MD5 hash.
-This hashing lets Puppet
+it converts the content to an MD5 hash.
+This hashing lets Puppet quickly
-quickly compare the actual content of a file on your system against the
+compare the actual content of a file on your system against the expected
-expected content to see if any change is necessary.
+content to see if any change is necessary.
+This kind of shortcut means that
+the way Puppet shows an existing resource on the system and the way that
+resource would be fully defined in Puppet code's resource syntax can be a
+little different.

 <div class = "lvm-task-number"><p>Task 6:</p></div>